Asheville Academy, One of the Top Troubled Teen Programs in the Country, Guides Alaska Girls Toward Success

 The transition into puberty is never easy for a young girl.
 This difficult period is often punctuated by changes such as shifts in personality, tension in relationships with others, and even feelings of depression.
 These issues can often pave the way for other issues like defiance, school refusal, and low self-esteem.
 In situations like this, troubled teen programs can help.
-At Asheville Academy for Girls, one of the nations top therapeutic boarding schools, Alaska girls aged 10-14 can learn to overcome their struggles and return to a path of healing and happiness.
+At Asheville Academy, one of the nation’s top therapeutic boarding schools, Alaska girls aged 10-14 can learn to overcome their struggles and return to a path of healing and happiness.

-Asheville Academy for Girls, a Troubled Teen Programs helps Alaska girls struggling with issues similar to those below:
+Asheville Academy, a Troubled Teen Programs helps Alaska girls struggling with issues similar to those below:

 – Disrespectful Behaviors

 – Low Self Esteem

 – School refusal

 – Nonverbal Learning Disorder

 – Poor School Performance

 – Social Struggles

 – Anger Issues